kookiatsuetrong/start-web/README.md

 emailSecurity = TLSv1.2
 ```

-The transaction email can be disable by
+The transaction email can be disabled by
 writing "emailEnabled = false".